Parameter and configuration Files

 • (end_time)

 As long as one of the sets from each category above is met by the supplied keywords, the time array will be successfully built.
+You can also just give an explicit time_array.

 Telescope Configuration